amberrsum/amberrsum/README.md

 ## Hi there 👋 I'm Amber

 ## About me:

-- 🔭 I’m currently studying at HK
+- 🔭 I’m currently studying at HK.
 - 🌱 I’m currently learning ICT, UXUI, Python
 - 👯 I’m looking to collaborate on UXUI and Python
 - 🤔 I’m looking for help with ICT, UXUI, Python,
 - 💬 Ask me about my everything.
 - 📫 How to reach me: ig: @tungtheartist
-- 😄 Pronouns: she
 - ⚡ Fun fact: I am a runner.

 ## My status: